 The Ten Principles of the United Nations Global Compact are derived from: the Universal Declaration of Human Rights, the International Labour Organization's Declaration on Fundamental Principles and Rights at Work, the Rio Declaration on Environment and Development, and the United Nations Convention Against Corruption.
+Together, these sets of norms aim to address issues in all three dimensions of ESG.
 They are summarised below:

-Human Rights Principle 1 Businesses should support and respect the protection of internationally proclaime human rights Principle 2 Make sure that they are not complicit in human rights abuses.
-Labour Rights Principle 3 Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining Principle 4 Elimination of all forms of forced and compulsory labour Principle 5 Effective abolition of child labour Principle 6 Elimination of discrimination in respect of employment and occupation Environment Principle 7 Businesses should support a precautionary approach to environmental challenges Principle 8 Undertake initiatives to promote greater environmental responsibility Principle 9 Encourage the development and diffusion of environmentally friendly technologie Anti-corruption Principle 10 Businesses should work against corruption in all its forms, including extortion an bribery a.
-Controversial Weapons and Sanctions
+Human Rights Principle 1 Principle 1 Businesses should support and respect the protection of internationally proclaimed human rights Principle 2 Make sure that they are not complicit in human rights abuses.
+Labour Rights Principle 3 Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining

+Principle 4 Elimination of all forms of forced and compulsory labour Principle 5 Effective abolition of child labour Principle 6 Elimination of discrimination in respect of employment and occupation Environment Principle 7 Businesses should support a precautionary approach to environmental challenges Principle 8 Undertake initiatives to promote greater environmental responsibility Principle 9 Encourage the development and diffusion of environmentally friendly technologies Anti-corruption Principle 10 Businesses should work against corruption in all its forms, including extortion and bribery a.
+Environmental (E): Coal, Artic Drilling, Oil Sands, and Non-Ratification of the Paris Agreement

-Integration of the exclusion policies in the Investment Decision process
+Incorporation of the exclusion policies in the Investment Decision process

-The exclusion list is integrated within the Investment Manager's Risk and Compliance Management Systems for systematic locks, checks and controls.
+The exclusion list is incorporated within the Investment Manager's Risk and Compliance Management Systems for systematic locks, checks and controls.
 In addition, a portfolio manager will not be able to trade a product that is on the exclusion list as it will be deactivated for trading in SYQUANT Capital's proprietary trading tools.